amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 >
 {: .callout}

-To learn more about lists, let's work with the folder list we generated above.
+To learn more about lists, let's work with the list of folders that we created above.
-First we will store the results of that function call to a variable so we can use the list repeatedly without calling the function every time.
+First we will store the results of that function call to a variable so that we can use refer to the list repeatedly without having to call the function every time.

 ~~~
 project_folders = os.listdir(video_dir)